LudoScience

 Born on January 17th, 1984.

-Email : djaouti@irit.fr
+Email :

 Academic address:

-Field of reseach :
+Field of research :

-Design and use of videogames for purposes going beyond entertainment (Serious Games): education, communication, healthcare, politics, art...
+- Design and use of video games for purposes going beyond entertainment (Serious Games): education, communication, healthcare, politics, art...

 Professional experience